Myloveken/Netflix2/README.md

 # Netflix

- criando a primeira pagina di NetFlix
+ criando a primeira pagina do NetFlix

 ## Ferramenta